flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     * Center of Gravity - CG

     !!! info ""
-        As we complete the rest of the MCDU preparation and fill out INIT B, the FUEL PRED page will serve your fuel prediction during the flight.
+        Once we complete the rest of the MCDU preparation and fill out INIT B, the FUEL PRED page will provide fuel prediction during the flight.

     ![mcdu14](../assets/beginner-guide/mcdu/mcdu14.png)